Rieders Travis Law Firm Logo

 Survivors who may be entitled to compensation include spouses, children, parents, and other close family members.
 In Pennsylvania, there is a two-year statute of limitation from the date of death during which survivors may bring a claim.
 There are unusual circumstances where the statute of limitations may be tolled based upon the opportunity reasonably to discover the relationship between the misconduct and the harm.
 There also is a minor’s tolling act which may apply with respect to children.
 In some cases, there are international treaties which govern these claims.

-Contact an Attorney at Our Firm
+Contact an Aviation Accident Attorney at Our Firm

 If you or a loved one has been injured or someone has died in an aviation accident, you should get immediate legal assistance to protect your rights at every stage of your liability claim.